Jirajara-Invoices/backend/Readme.md

   - Docker

 ### Installation
+  - Rename `.env.example` to `.env` and fill the variables with your own values
   - Run `docker compose up` to start the database, redis and the backend server
   - Run `docker compose exec backend pnpm run migrate up` to sync the database schema
   - Open http://0.0.0.0:4000 to see the server running and http://0.0.0.0:4000/graphql to test the playground